A 501 (c) (3) charitable family oriented club for riders of all ages and experience

 You can also purchase on line at https://store.oregonstateparks.org/

-YSEP certification required for riders under 15
+YSEP certification required for riders 15 and under

 Kids must pass a hands-on safety evaluation test in order to ride on Oregon public lands.